E11I3N0R/R-Shiny/README.md

 <img src="Rose_Diagram_rmd.jpg" width="90%" style="display: block; margin: auto;" />

--   The areas of the , , & black wedges are each measured from the center as the common vortex.
+-   The areas of the blue, red, & black wedges are each measured from the center as the common vortex.
--   The wedges measured from the center of the circle represent area for area the deaths from , the wedges measured from the center the deaths from , & the black wedges measured from the center the deaths from all other causes.
+-   The blue wedges measured from the center of the circle represent area for area the deaths from Preventable or Mitigable Zymotic diseases, the red wedges measured from the center the deaths from wounds, & the black wedges measured from the center the deaths from all other causes.
--   The black line across the triangle in Nov.
+-   The black line across the red triangle in Nov.
 1854 marks the boundary of the deaths from all other causes during the month.
--   In October 1854 & April 1855, the black area coincides with the the , in January & February 1856, the coincides with the black.
+-   In October 1854 & April 1855, the black area coincides with the the red, in January & February 1856, the blue coincides with the black.
--   The entire areas may be compared by following the , the , & the black lines enclosing them.
+-   The entire areas may be compared by following the blue, the red, & the black lines enclosing them.

 ### *Modern Recreation of the Rose Diagram*